YoungEddieB/healthtech-pipeline/README.md

 │
 ├── output/                   # Folder for transformed CSVs before uploading into postgresql └── logs/                     # Folder for logs
+└── analytics/                # Folder that stores a single SQL file containing all the queries used to answer the questions.
 ```

 ---